Pumpkin bomb

-Pumpkin bombs were conventional aerial bombs developed by the Manhattan Project and used by the United States Army Air Forces against Japan during World War II.
-Its physical characteristics closely replicated those of the Fat Man plutonium bomb, with the same ballistic and handling characteristics, but it used non-nuclear conventional high explosives.
-While its main purpose was for testing and training in preparation for the 509th Composite Group potentially delivering a Fat Man on a target, (Note: On 9 August 1945, Bockscar completed the sole Fat Man mission, bombing Nagasaki) post-war analysis deemed the pumpkin bomb to have been an effective weapon when included in combat missions flown by the 509th.
-The name "pumpkin bomb" was the term used in official documents from the large, fat ellipsoidal shape of the munition casing instead of the more usual cylindrical shape of other bombs, required to enclose the Fat Man's spherical "physics package" (the plutonium implosion nuclear weapon core).
+Pumpkin bombs were large conventional aerial bombs developed by the Manhattan Project and used by the United States Army Air Forces against Japan during World War II.
+Their physical characteristics closely matched those of the Fat Man plutonium-based nuclear bomb, with the same ballistic and handling characteristics, but the payload was 6300 lb of conventional high explosives.
+While their main purpose was for testing and training in preparation for the 509th Composite Group potentially delivering a Fat Man on a target, (Note: On 9 August 1945, Bockscar completed the sole Fat Man mission, bombing Nagasaki) post-war analysis deemed the pumpkin bombs to have been effective weapons in their own right.
+The name "pumpkin bomb" used in official documents derived from the large, fat ellipsoidal shape of the munition casing required to enclose the Fat Man's spherical "physics package" (the plutonium implosion nuclear weapon core), compared to the usual slimmer cylindrical shape of conventional bombs.